miuku-dll/Growtopia-Internal/README.md

 A simple 'trainer' type internal cheat built around a old source of Inzernal

 ### Need help?
-I wont provide any support, nor help with compiling
+I wont provide any support, nor help with updating it for the recent versions